 M4A to MP3

-• Step 1: Select up to 20 M4A files by clicking Select Files or drag and drop them here.
-You may also pick a bitrate in the options below.
-Auto is recommended.
+• Step 1: Select up to 20 M4A files or drag and drop them here.
+Choose a bitrate if you like; Auto is recommended for most audio.
+Tip: If your M4A is ALAC (lossless), keep a copy of the original.

-• Step 2: Sit back.
-The conversion starts automatically and finishes quickly.
+• Step 2: The conversion starts automatically and finishes quickly.
+Re-encoding AAC to MP3 will not improve quality, but it will increase compatibility.

-• Step 3: Click Convert.
-When the conversion finishes, click “Download.”
-If you converted multiple files, you’ll receive a ZIP containing all the MP4s.
+• Step 3: Click Convert, then Download.
+If you upload more than one file, you will receive a ZIP containing all the MP3s.

-You can upload up to 20 files simultaneously.
+You can upload up to 20 files at once.

 • settings